teleported/teleported.github.io_archive/teleported/content/posts/12-understanding-resnet.md

 <center>`H(x) = F(x) + x`, where `F(x) = W2*relu(W1*x+b1)+b2`</center>

 During training period, the residual network learns the weights of its layers such that if the identity mapping were optimal, all the weights get set to 0.
 In effect `F(x)` become 0, as in `x` gets directly mapped to `H(x)` and no corrections need to be made.
+Hence these become your identity mappings which help grow the network deep.
 And if there is a deviation from optimal identity mapping, weights and biases of `F(x)` are learned to adjust for it.
 Think of `F(x)` as learning how to adjust our predictions to match the actuals.

 These networks are stacked together to arrive at a deep network architecture.
 For e.g., bellow is a ResNet arch with 34 layers.